FENG SHUI:

 • vitality (tai chi)

-The Pa kua is an octagon which divides the house into sectors corresponding to each of the cardinal points and which makes it possible to check if the Chi circulates well in the house and one could compare it to a scanner which notes the strong and weak points.
-It allows to determine to which parts of the house correspond the sectors of life.
-To use it, you must have a plan of the place, take into account the furniture and objects, the color of the walls… Everything must be studied to bring stimulation, calm, warmth, conviviality or reflection.
-To achieve this, every detail is important.
-We will come back soon on the rules to apply and the mistakes not to make to have a Feng Shui interior where harmony reigns.
+The Pa kua is an octagon which divides the house into sectors corresponding to each of the cardinal points.
+It can be used to check whether the Chi is circulating well in the house, and could be compared to a scanner which identifies the strong and weak points.
+It allows you to determine which parts of the house correspond to which sectors of life.
+To use it, you need to have a floor plan of the house, and take into account the furniture and objects, the colour of the walls, etc;

 Facebook